hiccius/OpenGL/06-advanced/README.md

 - When **face culling** is enabled, OpenGL can discard (cull) back-facing faces of shapes as they are assumed they will not be visible.
 This can only be done when **closed shapes** have a consistent **winding order**.
 By default, **front-facing** faces are defined with their vertices in **counter-clockwise** order; while for **back-facing** ones, they are in **clockwise** order.
 If the viewer changes positions and looks at a face from the other side, the order for rendering the vertex data changes, and OpenGL can act accordingly **optimizing** the process.

+- A **framebuffer** is a combination of a **color**, **depth** and **stencil** buffer.
+The **default framebuffer** is set up when a window is created and everything rendered over it appears as a visual output.
+Rendering to other framebuffers (**off-screen rendering**) can allow to perform post-processing effects on the scene.
+Framebuffers need **attachments**, which can be of two types:
+    - **Texture attachments** can act as buffers making all the render commands effectively writing to the texture.
+They can act as color, depth or stencil buffers.
+    - **Renderbuffer object attachments** have some **memory optimizations** compared to texture attachments.
+The only constraint is that they are **write-only**.
+Reading their data is only possible through the framebuffer, making it a very slow process.
+For this reason, they are usually used for **depth** and **stencil** buffers.

+- Because **framebuffers** render to a texture acting as a color buffer, the resulting texture can be modified in the **fragment shader** and apply effects like inversion of color, grayscaling of kernel effects.
+    - **Kernel effects** involve the sampling of color values from surrounding pixels to **combine** them with different **weights** for each to produce a single value.
+The matrix containing these weights is called a **kernel** (or convolution matrix).
+Through this technique, it is possible to apply effects like sharpening, blurring or edge-detection to the view of the scene.

 ### Examples
 The examples can be executed one by one without needing to pass any arguments, the only examples supporting an optional argument are [1.
 Depth testing](#1-depth-testing), [2.
-Stencil testing](#2-stencil-testing) and [4.
-Blending](#4-blending).
+Stencil testing](#2-stencil-testing), [4.
+Blending](#4-blending), [6.
+A framebuffer](#6-a-framebuffer), [7.
+Post-processing effects](#7-post-processing-effects) and [8.
+Kernel effects](#8-kernel-effects).
 The examples need to be launched from the root *build* folder so they can find the right path for the shaders.
 To exit the examples, just press <kbd>ESC</kbd>.

 #### 1. Depth testing
 This example shows the effect of different settings related to **depth testing**.
 If the example is executed with the option ```--disable```, no depth testing is performed.
 When the option is ```--visible```, the depth value of each fragment is displayed as a colour with values closer to 0.0 appearing black and values closer to 1.0, white.